mrkhorasani/AZ-900/README.md

 **Common use cases of PaaS:**
-   1. DBMS: DataBase Management Service (Such As Azure SQL or Amazon RDS"Relational Database") 1.1. manage by the cloud provider
+   1. DBMS: DataBase Management Service (Such As Azure SQL or Amazon RDS"Relational Database") 1.1. manage by the cloud provider<br>
          1.2.
-Support and backup by CSP
+Support and backup by CSP<br>
          1.3.
-Has its monitoring system to optimize database configuration and optimizes by CSP
+Has its monitoring system to optimize database configuration and optimizes by CSP<br>
-   3. Web Application Hosting Service: A runtime for your web application like PHP, JAVA, NodeJS, .NET and .etc
+   3. Web Application Hosting Service: A runtime for your web application like PHP, JAVA, NodeJS, .NET and .etc<br>
    4.